Cream: The thick, white, buttery liquid popular in coffee mugs and on top of ice cream sundaes. Simple, right?

 Unfortunately not, especially if you’re a home cook with a recipe that calls for “cream”, and you’re standing at a supermarket aisle that offers heavy whipping cream, half-and-half, clotted, light, single and double.

 We’re here to help cream make sense.
-But bear in mind, labels aren’t always consistent.
+What are the types of cream that are available and what are their uses?
+Labels on the cream products aren’t always consistent.
 Use this guide as a point of reference, but always check the label to verify the fat content and any flavourings or additives.